sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 After we apply these methods it would be clear to us that this function is too complex.
 And we won't be able to compose it easily.
 It is possible (and recommended) to go further and to automate this process.
 That's how code-quality tools work with [`wemake-python-styleguide`](https://github.com/wemake-services/wemake-python-styleguide) as a notable example.

-Use it.
+Just use it.
+It will detect all the hidden complexity and will not allow your code to rot.

-Here's the less obvious example of a function that does several things and breaks SRP (and, sadly, things like that can not be automated, review your code):
+Here's the less obvious example of a function that does several things and breaks SRP (and, sadly, things like that can not be automated at all, code reviews are the only way to find this kind of issues):

 ```python
 def calculate_price(products: List[Product]) -> Decimal: